bc-transit/google-archive-transitfeed-wiki/FeedValidator.md

 Before you run the feed validator you must install Python.
 It is tested with versions 2.4 and 2.5 and should work with 2.6.
 You can download Python from http://www.python.org/download/

-Fetch the transitfeed distribution from our source code repository (see Source tab above) or by downloading `transitfeed-(version).tar.gz` from the [project download page](...).
+See [[Home]] for details on downloading the source distribution.

 ## Running

 Run the feed validator as

 ```
 feedvalidator.py <feed filename>
 ```

-The warning "Timezone not checked (install pytz package for timezone validation)" is normal. feedvalidator can not check the spelling of the agency_timezone until you install the pytz package.
+The warning "Timezone not checked (install pytz package for timezone validation)" is normal. `feedvalidator` can not check the spelling of the agency_timezone until you install the pytz package.

 ## Extra help for Windows XP/2000 users